-Arched nooks, white pebbles and Mediterranean herbs are among the details inside this New York pop-up for Israeli beauty brand Maaplim, which is modelled on a Grecian rooftop garden.
+Arched nooks, white pebbles and Mediterranean herbs are among the details inside this New York pop-up for Israeli beauty brand Maapilim, which is modelled on a Grecian rooftop garden.

 The aim was to reference the origins of the brand, which was founded in Tel Aviv, and use natural ingredients sourced from the Mediterranean near the Israeli city.